 3. More the power, more the cutting capacity.
 Well, in layman’s terms, more the power, easier it is to slice through metal.

 4. You also need to look for the number of handle positions.
 All the grinders have two side positions and only some have 3 position handles.
 Why is this important?
 Because there are people using grinders for other DIY purposes.
 It makes them easy to mount.
-And even some people prefer middle handle as personal preference.
+And even some people prefer a middle handle as a personal preference.

 5. Let me remind you that, Variable Speed Angle Grinders are also available.
 Of Course!
 They are expensive.
 But there is a way, where you can convert any power tool to work with variable speed which costs less than 5$ (300).
 Please consider reading this article on Controlling Speed of Power Tools using SCR.

 Also, if you want to learn more about the types of discs used on grinders, please read our article on, Angle Grinder Disc Types.
+By the way, there are attachments available for Angle Grinders that lets you use your existing Angle Grinder for Multipurpose jobs, for details read our Angle Grinder Attachments Guide.